 - Whatever Dorsey builds next will probably be a protocol, not a product.
 That’s safer for you, because a protocol can’t have a bad quarter and decide to monetize your outrage.

 Knowing the type isn’t a conspiracy theory.
 It’s an operating manual.
 The platforms aren’t going to change personalities.
-You can just stop being surprised when they act like themselves—and start using them like you understand who built them.
-Because now you do.
+You just stop being surprised when they act like themselves.

 This post is part of the Tech Titans Through the Enneagram series.
 For Apple, Microsoft, and Google, see Founders vs Stewards.
 For the AI race, see The AI Wars.